Bexwell

-Bexwell is a small village and former civil parish in the English county of Norfolk.
-It is located within the parish of Ryston and is located 1 mi from Downham Market.
+Bexwell is a village in the civil parish of Ryston, in the King's Lynn and West Norfolk district, in the county of Norfolk, England.
+It is located 1 mi from Downham Market.

 History

 The name Bexwell is of Anglo-Saxon origin and the village is mentioned in the Domesday Book of 1086 as consisting of 18 households in the hundred of Clackclose.
 At this time, Bexwell was divided into the estates of Roger Bigod, the Abbey of St. Etheldreda, Henry de Ferrers and Reginald, son of Ivo.

 St. Mary's Church is one of the 124 existing Round-tower churches in Norfolk.
 It was likely built during the 12th century and contains memorials to Henry Bexwell and Francis Bachcroft within.
 The church was restored in the 19th century and was further refurbished in the 1980s by local fundraising.